keltono/pysus/README.md

 #### A quick list of things to implement (in order of intent to implement)

-* while loops ("for"s will come later, in theory will be pythonic, e.g. "for x in y")
 * imports
 * pointers (referencing and dereferencing)
 * arrays